Content

 A big bowl of leafy greens that can be used for salads throughout the week

-Canned beans or lentils in soups or chilis in place of ground beef
+Canned beans or lentils in soups in place of ground beef

 Sliced fruit with nut butter or veggie sticks with hummus for a satisfying snack

 Sleep isn’t just important for mood and energy.
-Science says it’s essential for reaching long-term weight loss goals.
+Science says quality sleep is essential for reaching long-term weight loss goals.

 When these hormones are out of whack, you’re more likely to overeat and experience cravings that could derail your progress.

 How much sleep do men need a night?
-Experts recommend aiming for seven to nine hours of shut-eye.
+Experts recommend seven to nine hours of shut-eye.

 If this sounds like a stretch, consider these tips: